Akilankm/Hadoop-Installation/README.md

 ```
 -----------------------------------------------------------------------------------------------------------------------------
 ## Edit the core-site.xml file
+The core-site.xml file defines HDFS and Hadoop core properties.

+To set up Hadoop in a pseudo-distributed mode, you need to specify the URL for your NameNode, and the temporary directory Hadoop uses for the map and reduce process.

+Open the core-site.xml file in a text editor:
 ```bash
 sudo nano $HADOOP_HOME/etc/hadoop/core-site.xml
 ```
 Open the file and add the following lines to the file.
 Open the file and add the following lines to the file.
-Replace `akilankm` with your `username`.
+Replace **akilankm** with the your **username**.
 ```bash
 <configuration>
 <property>